‘Til Debt Do Us Part? Consolidation Loans for Married People

 • You could lose your home if you can’t afford the higher mortgage payments

-At least one applicant will need a good credit score, which may be enough to override your spouse’s poor credit score.
-However, a joint application means that any debts dragging down your spouse’s credit score and your excellent credit score could be knocked down.
+At least one applicant will need a good credit score, which may be enough to override your partner’s poor credit score.
+However, a joint application means that any debts dragging down your spouse’s credit score will now appear on your credit report and your excellent credit score could be knocked down.
 Your score may also fall because you’ve taken on new credit or had multiple applications or hard pulls.
+A new loan can also increase your debt-to-income and credit utilization ratios.

 Look through your credit reports carefully to ensure all the information is correct.
 Errors in your credit reports can negatively affect your credit scores and ability to get a loan.
 Discuss your credit scores and credit history and see where you can improve your scores.
 Reviewing your credit reports can also help you monitor identity theft and fraud.